Information for International-Qualifying BC Athletes

 Junior Elite minimum threshold of performance

-Junior Minimum Threshold of Performance (85%)
+Junior Minimum Threshold of Performance (80% of Senior Marker)

 Female